 Another tip is to not waste any time from travelling, and just take your work on the go.
 If your family live far away, I know that a lot of people travel around Christmas so utilise the usual ‘dead’ time you spend travelling and channel it into something productive.
 I always do work on the train back home from Leeds as it means that I can get an hour of work in that I would usually spend just listening to music.
 Use the time you have wisely!

-So there are my best tips to making the most from your Christmas break and actually get your studying done whilst still having fun and enjoying the festivities.
+So there are my best tips to making the most from your Christmas break whilst still balancing exams and Christmas.
 The main thing to remember is to not burn yourself out, its hard to take time out for yourself when there is such a long to do list… but if there is a time where you can relax its Christmas!